The Hilliard Society is run by a council of approximately 14 elected members and is governed by a constitution. The

-I have loved drawing and painting for as long as I can remember.
-My Mother, Gladys Hayton, was a member of the Hilliard Society and the Royal Miniatures Society and I have followed in her footsteps exhibiting at the Royal Miniatures Society since 2012, Guild Artists Exhibition since 2012, Society of Limners since 2014 and the Hilliard Society since 2015.
-He has run, with his wife Anne, the Towngate Art Group that encompasses gallery, framing and fine art printing for over thirty years and now also run Polymers Plus making miniature frames for miniaturists and collectors around the world….as well as painting my miniatures.
+Peter has loved drawing and painting for as long as he can remember and has painted in miniature for more than 35 years.
+He has exhibited at the Royal Miniatures Society since 2012, Guild Artists Exhibition since 2012, Society of Limners since 2014 and the Hilliard Society since 2015.
+He has run, with his wife Anne, the Towngate Art Group that encompasses gallery, framing, fine art printing and publishing for over 38 years and now also runs Polymers Plus making miniature frames for miniaturists and collectors around the world…. while he continues to paint his detailed miniatures.

 Tracy Hall hs, rms, maa

 Tracy is an artist and illustrator in Scotland.
 First introduced to miniature art in 2007, she was instantly hooked and was delighted to be awarded The Royal Miniature Society Gold Memorial Bowl the following year.
 She hasn't stopped since and loves every minute, fitting in her miniature paintings amongst her illustration work as time allows.